hari328373/nested_json/README.md

-# write schema and flatten the data on nested_json
+# write schema and flatten the data of nested_json